 User 0000000000000475 This metrics source has sent too many unique time series and has been temporarily disabled.
 The data sent while this source is disabled cannot be recovered.
 Details: type=LogsToMetrics logsToMetricsRuleId=4566, ruleName=michal_test_blacklisitng_2, ruleScope=_sourceCategory=metrics "[explainJsonPlan.metrics]" ruleParseExpression=parse "\"queryRangeEnd: \"*\"," as end, created by=Michal Math

-Removing a Logs-to-Metrics rule from the blacklist
+Re-enabling a Logs-to-Metrics rule

 Field extraction rules are not supported